 RIPE FOR A REFRESH: HOW TO DECORATE WITH PLUM

 ‘Plum is undoubtedly a bold colour choice, so not for the faint-hearted,’ says Nelly Hall, brand director at M&L Paints.
-‘In colour psychology, it’s often associated with invoking wisdom, calm and creativity, so it would be the perfect choice for a work space, study (opens in new tab) or library (opens in new tab).
+‘In colour psychology, it’s often associated with invoking wisdom, calm and creativity, so it would be the perfect choice for a work space, study or library.

-In addition to its cerebral links, plum is steeped in the history of wealth and royalty, so it’s ideally suited to creating a statement in an entrance hall or a formal dining room (opens in new tab).’
+In addition to its cerebral links, plum is steeped in the history of wealth and royalty, so it’s ideally suited to creating a statement in an entrance hall or a formal dining room.’

 ‘Complex in nature, plum shades can look vastly different from one another,’ advises Joa Studholme, colour curator at Farrow & Ball.
 ‘Such a deep and warming shade is best suited to north-facing rooms to counterbalance the cooler light.
 If you use plum in a lighter environment, keep it below eye level on cabinetry.’

-‘The combination of Pontefract on the walls and Eau de Violette on the ceiling (opens in new tab)produces a visibly pink undertone, bringing perceptible warmth without the use of any yellow pigment,’ explains Ruth Mottershead, marketing director at Paint & Paper Library.
+‘The combination of Pontefract on the walls and Eau de Violette on the ceilingproduces a visibly pink undertone, bringing perceptible warmth without the use of any yellow pigment,’ explains Ruth Mottershead, marketing director at Paint & Paper Library.

 HOW TO USE PLUM